 WHO WE ARE

-Change Agent Network is a registered 501 c (3) nonprofit organization which goal is to transform the entire nation of Liberia through Education, Sustainable Development and the Hope of the Gospel.
+Change Agent Network is a Christ-centered registered 501 c (3) nonprofit organization which goal is to transform the entire nation of Liberia through Education, Mentorship, Sustainable Development and the Hope of the Gospel.

-To connect under-resourced Liberian Communities with Global Partners to launch locally sustainable schools to break the cycle of poverty in Liberia.
+To connect underserved Liberian Communities with Global Partners to launch locally sustainable schools to break the cycle of poverty through education in Liberia.

 A New and Better Liberia that is Free of Corruption, Physical, Mental, Relational and Spiritual Poverty.